Skip to main content

 “Blackpowder substitute” is defined as a substance designed, manufactured, and specifically intended to be used as a propellant in muzzleloading or other black powder firearms, excluding modern smokeless powder.
 Metallic cartridges may be loaded with either black powder or modern smokeless powder (cartridges purchased at sporting goods stores).

 During any open season on deer with primitive weapons after November 30, a person may use any legal weapon of choice including air bows and air guns (pre-charged pneumatic weapons) on private lands only, if the person is the title owner of the land; the lessee of the hunting rights on the land; a member of a hunting club leasing the hunting rights on the land; or a guest of a person specified above.
-If the person is required to have a hunting license, the person must have a primitive weapon license, Sportsman’s License or a Lifetime Sportsman’s License.
+If the person is required to have a hunting license, the person must have an All Game License and Primitive Weapon Permit, Sportsman’s License or a Lifetime Sportsman’s License.

 Gun: There are no caliber or magazine capacity restrictions on firearms.
 Archery and primitive firearms may be used during Gun seasons.